 Expanding the Rail Network

-Since the start of train operations on 7 November 1987 with just five MRT station on the North-South Line, we have expanded the coverage of our rail network, building more lines and stations.
-In the coming decade, we will further expand our rail network
+Since the start of train operations on 7 November 1987 with just five MRT stations on the North-South Line, we have expanded the coverage of our rail network, building more lines and stations over the years.

-By the 2030s, about 8 in 10 households will be within 10-minute walk of a train station.
+By the 2030s, about eight in ten households will be within a ten-minute walk of a train station.

 Learn more about the rail network and upcoming rail projects.